migueleliasweb/smooth-scroll/README.md

 	easing: 'easeInOutCubic', // Easing pattern to use
 	updateURL: false, // Boolean.
 Whether or not to update the URL with the anchor hash on scroll
 	offset: 0, // Integer.
-How far to offset the scrolling anchor location in pixels
+How far to offset the scrolling anchor location in pixels listenMouseWheel : false, // Whether should listen for the mouse wheel events listenTouchEvents : false, // Whether should listen for the touch events goToFirstElement : false, // Used only in conjuntion with "listenMouseWheel" or "listenTouchEvents" canvasClass : 'canvas', // Used only in conjuntion with "listenMouseWheel" or "listenTouchEvents"
 	callbackBefore: function ( toggle, anchor ) {}, // Function to run before scrolling
 	callbackAfter: function ( toggle, anchor ) {} // Function to run after scrolling
 });